-Cases, comparisons, and studies on what makes short-form video work, written from real Jeena data.
+Cases, comparisons, and guides on what makes short-form video work, written from real Jeena data.

 Two creators taught the same trendy font in the same edit app.
 The person-led version pulled 117 times the views and 538 times the reposts of the faceless guide.
 Jeena ran both through real-viewer eye tracking, and the gap that opened in the opener is already visible in the two hero portraits.